JannieI/canvas-workstation-V3/src/docs/roadmap.md

         - the filter is not applied generally, but only applied when created explicit by the user on a DS.
         - during the transformation pipeline, table TN will be joined to the data (in SQLite or Pandas), and UserID filtered on the current userid.
         - the result is only the records that the current user may see.
+    - Make the caching variables generic (if we dont use something like MemCache)

     Create DS via File:
     -------------------